-- Make kokedama every fall from the shade-loving perennials that go on sale at seasonal garden centres.
+- Make kokedama every fall from the shade-loving perennials that go on sale at seasonal garden centers.
 Enjoy them indoors in a little string garden nursery for about a year.
 Plant them out into the garden once the heat of summer is over and transplanting conditions are optimal.
-Then repeat the process when the next batch of baby perennials go on sale at the garden centre!
+Then repeat the process when the next batch of baby perennials goes on sale at the garden center!

 For more kokedama ideas, check out these wonderful books:

 - Hanging Kokedama: Creating Potless Plants for the Home, by Coraleigh Parker

 - Kokedama: A Step-by-Step Guide, by Takaaki Kagawa